Manojreddy5171/cdc-project/README.md

-It is a group project done eith in a time span of 24 hours
+It is a group project done with in a time span of 24 hours

 Teammates: